krim404/DellXPS15-9550-OSX/Additional/slide_calc.md

 use a hexadecimal calculator (like calc from mac in programmers mode on 16)

 ## Step 3: Add the number of pages till first suitable block
 you need a decent amount of pages to boot.
-Look in your memmap for the first Available block with enough pages.
+Look in your memmap for the first Available block with enough pages. slide doesnt work with high numbers, so you really should always look for the first one.

 Each integer in slide will move the pointer 200000.
 It begins at 100000.
 So the calculation would be:
 (TARGET - 100000) / 200000.